richbodo/ifld/README.md

 ### 4.3 Contribution-Weighted Benefits

-Possible additional benefits for contributors - if the larger OSS and industrial ecosystem sees the benefit of creating them:
+Possible additional benefits for contributors - these are ideas I have mostly for industry initiatives that integrate with IFLD:

 - Access to enhanced analysis and visualization tools
 - Early access to new open-source control algorithms
 - Ability to compare personal flights against global baselines
+- AIs or humans could provide actionable ways to improve your drone.

 ### 4.4 Soft Reciprocity